 The following population and household projections offer a glimpse at possible future scenarios.
-They are based on historical patterns of growth or change, and are intended to be a baseline estimate for housing needs in the District and reflect what the future might look like if past trends are maintained.
-Actual community growth depends on many influencing factors, including the economy, housing market, growth in the region, trends in neighbouring communities, locational desirability, and planning and development decisions.
-The availability, type, and affordability of housing in the community will influence growth and the demographic make-up of the community.
+They are based on historical patterns of growth or change over the last 30 years and project forward what the District might look like if past trends are maintained.
+As the projections are based on longterm trends, they may not directly reflect the immediate past.
+Additionally, actual community growth depends on many influencing factors, including the economy, housing market, growth in the region, trends in neighbouring communities, locational desirability, and planning and development decisions.
+Council retains control regarding decisions on zoning and the provision of housing in the District.
+The availability, type, and affordability of housing in the community in turn will influence growth and the demographic make-up of the community.